iHost-Open-Source-Project/hassio-ihost-addon/hassio-ihost-matter-bridge-addon/README.md

 ## About

-Matter Bridge add-on exposes Home Assistant devices as Matter-enabled devices, enabling them to be integrated with Matter platforms, such as Apple Home, Google Home, and Amazon Alexa.
+Matter Bridge for iHost add-on exposes entities of Home Assistant devices as Matter-enabled devices, enabling them to be integrated with Matter platforms, such as Apple Home, Google Home, and Amazon Alexa.
 This add-on is based on iHost Matter Bridge and has passed Matter certification to ensure protocol compatibility and long-term availability.

+At the same time, it is compatible with web and mobile terminals.

 ## Prerequisites